dicaso/apetype/docs/luigi.rst

 The major source of inspiration for the `apetype` package was `luigi` developed at `Spotify`.
 When it was developed, type hints were not a thing yet in `Python`, so it is very understandable that it was not used in `luigi`.
-Using a lot of luigi.Parameters makes the code look bloated and the way of inheritance between tasks did also not give issues.
+Using a lot of ``luigi.Parameters`` makes the code look bloated and the way of inheritance between tasks did also not work smoothly for me, especially when dealing with task that needed to be executed for a dynamically generated list of samples.
 With that in mind, `apetype` was developed.
 In this section, a 1 on 1 comparison with the toy example of `luigi`.

 Top artists example
 -------------------